Schema registration via schema reporting

 If you're using the

-dotenvlibrary, you can add the API key to the
+dotenvlibrary, you can add these definitions to the

 .envfile in your project's root directory, like so:.env